 - Partners in Bigotry: The LaRouche Cult and the Nation of Islam, Nizkor Project

-- Lyndon Larouche/Executive Intelligence Review Series of articles from the Rick A. Ross Institute for the Study of Destructive Cults
+- Executive Intelligence Report, Series of articles from the Rick A. Ross Institute for the Study of Destructive Cults (now listed at Cult Education Institute)

 - True History of Lyn Marcus (Lyndon LaRouche) and the Labor Committees 1975 article published by the International Workers Party whose members joined LaRouche's NCLC for a period in the early 1970s.